shua123/datasync/docs/_build/html/_sources/guides/quick-start.txt

 that you wish to publish by clicking the “Browse...” button and browsing to find the CSV or TSV file.

-**Does the CSV/TSV Have a Header Row ?**

-If the CSV contains a header row, keep "File to publish contains header row" checked.
-The header row should contain the `API Field Names <../resources/faq-common-problems#how-do-i-find-the-api-field-names-for-my-columns.html>`__) of the columns in your dataset.
-If the CSV does not contain a header row, uncheck "File to publish contains header row".
-In this case, the control file must contain the list of columns, in the order in which they appear in the CSV.

 **Obtain and Enter the Dataset ID ...**

 You will need the identifier of the dataset (dataset ID) that you want